-Based on the findings from the study it can be concluded that agroforestry practices have huge potentials for carbon sequestration, generate carbon credits for farmers and also improve food security through increased profitability.
+Based on the findings from the study it can be concluded that agroforestry practices have huge potential for carbon sequestration, generate carbon credits for farmers and improve food security through increased profitability.
 With the significant effect carbon sequestered on agroforestry farms which is connected to carbon sequestration and improved profitability, it becomes imperative to continue educating farmers on the importance of practicing agroforestry.
-Agroforestry programs dedicated to creating better awareness among farmers on the carbon sequestration and carbon credit generating potential of agroforestry should be mounted by relevant agencies of government such as the Ministry of Environment.
+Agroforestry programs dedicated to creating better awareness among farmers on carbon sequestration and carbon credit generating potential of agroforestry should be mounted by relevant government agencies such as the Ministry of Environment.